 - Have you ever had to deal with someone not doing what they were supposed to do (if they have no direct leadership experience, we would focus on dealing with other staff in a hospital or lab)?
 How did you deal with the situation?

-- Can you describe a major change in your career?
-What challenges did you face, and how did you deal with them?
+- Can you describe a major change in your career – what were the challenges and how did you deal with them?

 - Describe a time when you needed to work with a person that you didn’t like.